paceval/paceval/new projects/Relational Core Identity/Business_Development_Master_Prompt.md

 May 23, 2025

 GPT (OpenAI) acted as a responsive partner in co-development, but the core structure, values, and linguistic-architectural logic remain the intellectual property of the author.

+Version:
+This is Version 2.0, updated with modules for strategic memory, emotional resonance tracking, and relational navigation (May–July 2025).

 ---